lawolff1702/EVO/README.md

 As part of our machine learning project exploring evolutionary optimization techniques, we recognize the importance of addressing ethical considerations that relate to the potential impacts of our work.
-Below are reflections based on the core questions posed:
+Below are reflections based on the core questions on the assignment:

 ---